tianhuat/food_image_classification/readme.md

 ## Overview

-We would like to enable the users to filter the food based on the categories.
+The goal here is to enable the users to filter the food based on the categories.
 With more than a million food images, it is simply not efficient to manually label every individual image.
 Therefore, we would like to build a model, trained on a subset of the data which were manually labelled with a list of decided tags, to generate the tags for the rest of the non-tagged images.

+## Problem
+The problem here is that given over 2.2 million food images, and their meta information (e.g., description, food name), try to predict the food types (e.g., Burger, Cake_and_Bread, Chicken, Chinese, Coffee, Dessert_Sweet).

+Note that each food item can have multiple food types and they are a total of 48 food types.

+To goal is to identify food types for every food item.
+(Multi-label classification)

 ## Installation
 1. Run the following commands in sequence